Nuclear and Hybrid Equations of State in Light of the Low-Mass Compact Star in HESS J1731-347

-We show this in Fig.~\ref{fig:chipt_sample_MR}, where we plot the mass-radius curves of the $25$ ``successful" models from our sampling procedure.
-The various shaded lines and contours depict the astrophysical constraints described at the beginning of this section.
 Should further measurements confirm the central value reported in Ref.~\cite{superlight}, there will be a notable tension with low-energy nuclear physics computed from first principles via \chiEFT, especially given that several $\chiEFT$ higher order calculations imply an even stiffer EOS at low densities \cite{Drischler:2017wtt,Piarulli:2019pfq} than used here to constrain our models.
-This is further amplified by the pink dots in Fig.~\ref{fig:chipt_sample_MR}, which indicate a central density of $n_B=2\nsat$, the uppermost density to which \chiPT\ might be reliable \cite{Tews:2018kmu,Drischler:2020yad}.
+This is further amplified by the average mass of stars with a central density of $n_B=2\,\nsat$, the uppermost density to which \chiEFT\ might be reliable \cite{Tews:2018kmu,Drischler:2020yad}, indicated by the pink dots in Fig.~\ref{fig:chipt_sample_MR}.
 A star that light can therefore be completely described within \chiEFT\ and does not require a high-density extension using RMFTs.
-In Ref.~\cite{superlight}, the authors present various mass-radius curves extracted from the same \chiEFT\ data shown in this publication that seemingly meet all observational constraints at the $68\,\%$ credibility level.
+In Ref.~\cite{superlight}, the authors present various mass-radius curves extracted from the same \chiEFT\ data shown in this paper that seem to meet all observational constraints at the $68\,\%$ credibility level.
 These curves are not obtained using an RMFT but rather by extending a simple parametrization of the \chiEFT\ band to higher densities \cite{Tews:2018kmu}.
 Within our framework, we were not able to fit an RMFT to the corresponding curves shown in Ref.~\cite{superlight}.